-- You must attend the department of Oral and Maxillofacial Surgery by 8.30 am. - You must be accompanied by a responsible adult, who is not required to stay in the department for the whole morning but must be available for emergency contact by telephone throughout the morning.
-They must be able to return to accompany you home after the procedure following your recovery. - Bring all your medication (including inhalers) with you. - Please ensure you have allowed sufficient time for parking. - Most patients are usually sent home by 12.30 pm.
+- You must attend the department of Oral and Maxillofacial Surgery by 8.30 am. - You must be accompanied by a responsible adult, who must stay in the department for the whole morning and then accompany you home after the procedure. - Bring all your medication (including inhalers) with you. - Please ensure you have allowed sufficient time for parking. - Most patients are usually sent home by 12.30 pm.